IIIF/api/source/auth/2.0/index.md

 ### 7.1.
 Authorization Flow Algorithm

-A resource may have multiple Probe services, and a Probe service may have multiple Access services.
-The same Access service (e.g., a login page) may be shared by multiple Probe services.
-Each Access service must have one associated Token service, and may have one associated Logout service.
-While multiple Probe services per resource and multiple Access services per Probe service are not likely to be common, clients should be able to interact with multiple services.
+A resource may have multiple probe services, and a probe service may have multiple Access services.
+The same access service (e.g., a login page) may be shared by multiple probe services.
+Each access service must have one associated token service, and may have one associated Logout service.
+While multiple probe services per resource and multiple access services per probe service are not likely to be common, clients should be able to interact with multiple services.

-A Token service is _associated with_ a Probe service if that Probe service's `service` property includes an Access service whose `service` property includes the Token service (i.e., the Probe service is the grandparent of the Token service).
+A token service is _associated with_ a probe service if that probe service's `service` property includes an access service whose `service` property includes the token service (i.e., the probe service is the grandparent of the token service).

-Given a resource that has a set of Probe services `P` with at least one member:
+Given a resource that has a set of probe services `P` with at least one member:

-For each Probe service `ps` in the set of Probe services `P`
+For each probe service `ps` in the set of probe services `P`
   Make a GET request to `ps` with no token
-  In the Probe Service response:
+  In the probe service response:
     If `status` = 200, display the resource (end)
     If `status` = 30x and `location` is not empty, display the resource at `location` (end) If `status` = 401 and `substitute` is not empty, display the resource at `substitute` (goto ACCESS_SERVICE)